Bread Machine Dinner Rolls: A Tested and Approved Classic

 As an Amazon Associate, I earn from qualifying purchases.

-I clipped this recipe out of our local newspaper in the ’80s, reportedly from the cooks at a local high school.
-I’m so glad to have their famous recipe for these scratch-dinner rolls.
+Back in the ’80s, I clipped this gem from our local paper.
+It was reportedly from the cooks at a local high school, and I’m so glad to have their famous scratch-dinner roll recipe.

-A million and one batches later, I can honestly say this recipe has been “tested and approved.”
-Proceed with confidence.
+Countless batches later, I can confidently say this recipe is thoroughly “tested and approved.”
+Proceed with confidence!

 These are to die for!
 I can’t even tell you how many batches I have made because they go SO fast and I did share with a few. (very few) My inlaws live close and I shared with them and my gosh….
 They went nuts over them, so that’s a must-share with them.
 Great recipe!!!“–SAMANTHA